Skip to content

 Longer (nose/eyes on skates)

-More leverage and poke-check reach; helps one-timers and mid-kick loads.
+More leverage and reach; helps one-timers and mid-kick loads.
 Can reduce hands quickness if too long.

 • Balance matters: a blade-heavy stick can feel “heavier” than a slightly heavier but well-balanced stick.